Bullet Traps & Backstops for Shooting Ranges

 DIY & Commercial Crosmans Bullet Traps for BB Guns:

-The old school DIY method, was often to flip a trashcan on its side, and layer wadded up newspapers to offer protection, and stopping the BB.
-This worked, at first, but the more abuse it endured, the less effective it was.
+The old-school DIY method was often to flip a trashcan on its side and layer wadded-up newspapers to offer protection and stop the BB.
+This worked at first, but the more abuse it endured, the less effective it was.
 So if crushed paper can cushion fragile packages for transport, why can it not take the blow of a simple BB?
 Depending on the power behind the rifle, the BB is traveling with force.
-Weaker powered BB guns can eventually break through the paper, where the more high powered rifles can shred through them quickly.
-The problem with paper is that it doesn’t absorb the impact, it merely slows it down.
-Instead of the old school method, you can try another DIY product or a commercial grade product.
+Weaker-powered BB guns can eventually break through the paper, whereas the more high-powered rifles can shred through them quickly.
+The problem with paper is that it doesn’t absorb the impact; it merely slows it down.
+Instead of the old-school method, you can try another DIY product or a commercial-grade product.
 The DIY solution is to use wall-to-wall carpet.
-Robbing the projectile of its velocity, the wall-to-wall carpet prevents a bounce back effect.
+Robbing the projectile of its velocity, the wall-to-wall carpet prevents a bounce-back effect.
 Hang a section of wall-to-wall carpeting down to the floor, and place a trough at the bottom to contain the BBs for easy cleanup.
-The commercial product is a Crosman’s model 850/852 trap which works very well for low velocity BBs and pellets.
+The commercial product is a Crosman’s model 850/852 trap, which works very well for low-velocity BBs and pellets.
 The UTG pellet & BB trap is comparable but usually runs a few dollars more.
 Both products are manufactured with a ballistic curtain, which absorbs the impact, and a steel trap to stop the projectile.
-They are built a little small so for extra safety, a backstop is recommended.
+They are built a little small, so for extra safety, a backstop is recommended.

 Bullet Traps for Pellet Guns: